 - Preheat the oven to 425°F. Line a standard baking sheet with parchment paper or a silicone baking mat.

 - In a skillet, saute the onion and bell peppers in a couple of drizzles of olive oil over medium-high heat.
-Season with 1 tsp of dry Italian seasoning, garlic salt and black pepper.Saute for 3-5 minutes until softened.
+Season with 1 teaspoon of dry Italian seasoning, garlic salt and black pepper.Saute for 3-5 minutes until softened.

 - To assemble: Press the pizza dough into roughly a 10 x 13 inch rectangle.
 Top with half of the shredded cheese

 - Arrange steak over cheese.
-Sprinkle ½ tsp of dry Italian seasoning over the beef.
+Sprinkle ½ teaspoon of dry Italian seasoning over the beef.
 Arrange the cooked vegetables over the cheese.
 Season lightly with garlic salt & black pepper, if desired, to your taste.

 - Next, drizzle with Parmesan-Peppercorn dressing.
 Top with remaining cheddar cheese.